htliang517/htliang517/README.md

 </p>

 # Hi there 👋 I'm Hua-Ta.
+#### ● 👨‍🎓 Currently a Master of Engineering student specializing in Autonomy & Robotics at University of Illinois Urbana-Champaign.
 #### ● 🎓 Bachelor of Science at Biomechatronics Engineering in National Taiwan University.
-#### ● 💼 Working as the research assistant of biophotonic and bioimaging labortory.
+#### ● 💼 Previously work as the research assistant of biophotonic and bioimaging labortory.
 #### ● 📌 Research Interests in Robotics & Machine Learning.
 #### ● 👯 Seaking for opportunities to contribute to the robot development industry.
 #### ● 🌐 Visit my personal website: https://htliang517.github.io/